rtcharity/resources.eahub.org/content/guides_and_tips/advice-for-talking-to-journalists.md

 ---
-title: Advice for talking to journalists
+title: Advice for Talking to Journalists
 date: 2018-11-08T21:41:41.081Z
 description: >-
   When journalists come to local groups or events, how can group members and organizers prepare?
-illustration:
 tag: popular
 author: Julia Wise
 originalPublicationURL: 'https://www.centreforeffectivealtruism.org/team/julia-wise/'